yihsiu806/moa/README.md

 * `nginx`
 * `phpmyadmin`

-I use `Ubuntu 20` as my devdlopment/deploy machine.
+Here we use `Ubuntu 20` as the devdlopment/deploy machine.

+If you are using Windows, please refer to [Laravel](https://laravel.com/) for more information about how to develop Lavavel project on Windows.

+You can also use `WSL + Ubuntu`.
+(Google it!)

 ### Install `php` on Ubuntu